OpenFreeEnergy/IndustryBenchmarks2024/docs/source/reviewersguide.rst

 * Check that the number of atoms in each residue (excluding the termini) does not change (i.e. protonation states have not changed).
-* Check that the positions of protein atoms have not change significantly.
+* Check that the positions of protein atoms have not changed significantly.
 * Check that the number of non-protein atoms match (note this could be ok if cofactors were removed from the file or caps were renamed from UNK).
 * Check for any disulfide bridges and, if there are, make sure that the